University of Victoria: Campus and grounds

-The campus is situated 7 km north of downtown Victoria and is spread over 403 acres.
-UVic also has an offsite study center at the Jeanne S. Simpson Field Studies Resource Center in Lake Cowichan.
+The campus is situated 6km north-east of downtown Victoria and is spread over 403 acres.
+UVic also has an offsite study centre at the Jeanne S. Simpson Field Studies Resource Center in Lake Cowichan.
 Despite its name, no part of the university's main campus is located in the City of Victoria proper, instead split between the municipalities of Saanich and Oak Bay.
 The campus is several hundred feet from the Pacific Ocean at Cadboro Bay.
 The six-hectare Queenswood campus was acquired from the Sisters of St. Ann and converted into a national laboratory.
 The Legacy Art Gallery on Yates Street and a proposed redevelopment on Broad Street make up the properties owned by the university in downtown Victoria.

-The University of Victoria's campus was originally designed by American architectural firm Wurster, Bernardi & Emmons, which had previously achieved fame for having completed major buildings at Stanford University and UC Berkeley.
+The University of Victoria's campus was designed in part by American architectural firm Wurster, Bernardi & Emmons, which had previously completed major buildings at Stanford University and UC Berkeley.
 The principles and concept of the original design are still being followed, with the academic portions of the campus located inside the Ring Road, forming a perfect circle 600 m in diameter.

 The following is a list of prominent buildings on the University of Victoria campus: